Sturtevant house fire causes $25,000 in damage

 STURTEVANT — No one was injured after a structure fire broke out at an area home, causing an estimated $25,000 in damages.

 At 11:37 p.m.
-Wednesday, the South Shore Fire Department was dispatched to 8803 Corliss Avenue for a report of a structure fire, according to a South Shore Fire Department release.
+Wednesday, the South Shore Fire Department was dispatched to 8803 Corliss Avenue, just north of Highway 11, for a report of a structure fire, according to a South Shore Fire Department release.

 Sturtevant Police officers arrived at 11:39 p.m. and confirmed that smoke and flames were visible from the front of the home.